 - Advising 4Children’s trustee board on their duties in relation to the financial position of the charity, its subsequent administration and the transfer of much of its business to Action for Children

 - Advising Catch 22 on its merger with Only Connect and subsequently advising Community Links Trust on becoming a member of the wider Catch 22 group Advising World Vision on a number of fundraising and data management related matters

 - Voluntary Service Overseas on their arrangements with the Department for International Development and subcontractors on the International Citizen Service

-- The Association of Charitable Organisations and a number of benevolent funds, on the recent Charity Tribunal hearing into the public benefit requirements of certain benevolent funds which focus on a group of individuals linked to particular employers
+- The Association of Charitable Organisations and a number of benevolent funds, on the Charity Tribunal hearing into the public benefit requirements of certain benevolent funds which focus on a group of individuals linked to particular employers

 - Clients say he is "very good, flexible and positive," and that "he always helps us find solutions to our challenges", Chambers UK (2018)